20 things to do in Manhattan

 The favorite, the Top of the Rock

 The Top of the Rock observation deck is located in Rockefeller Center, a huge complex of restaurants, offices, stores, theaters and television studios that was built during the Great Depression in the heart of Midtown Manhattan.
-From Top of the Rock, the views of the city are spectacular: you will have a wonderful panoramic view of Central Park, a perfect view of the Empire State Building and you can see the skyline of Downtown (the financial district) in the distance, but in great detail.
+From the top of the Rock, the views of the city are spectacular: you will have a wonderful panoramic view of Central Park, a perfect view of the Empire State Building and you can see the skyline of Downtown (the financial district) in the distance, but with great detail.